-I’ll leave exterior illumination to all you Clark Griswolds out there.
-But when it comes to the inside décor, I suggest it is best done in stages:
+When it comes to the inside décor, I suggest it’s done in stages:

 1) Binge clean, knowing you won’t want to move the crap off the mantle to dust for at least the next month.

-4) Hang old socks by the fireplace and then tie foliage—a.k.a. the mistletoe — above a doorway to encourage awkward displays of affection between people who accidently stop there to ask where you keep the good wine.
+3) Hang old socks by the fireplace and then tie foliage—a.k.a. the mistletoe — above a doorway to encourage awkward displays of affection between people who accidentally stop there to ask where you keep the good wine.

-Anyway, with Santa comes presents, and with presents comes wrapping.
-While it’s lovely to have sparkling seasonal paper, sometimes you get stuck in a pinch.
-In those instances, I suggest using “Happy Birthday” paper and writing “Jesus” after it.
+9) When it comes to wrapping gifts, it’s lovely to have sparkling seasonal paper, but sometimes you get stuck in a pinch.
+In those instances, I suggest using “Happy Birthday” paper and writing “Jesus” after it.*

 *If you’re not religious, write “Rudolph.”
 After being ostracized for the whole year, let the poor little guy catch a break.

 10) No paper at all?
 Grab an empty bag of chips, and search around the house for something you think could work as a gift — things like shampoos, hand wipes, coffee packets and jelly you swiped from a hotel room, for example.
 Clean the chip bag and turn it inside out to reveal the silver, carefully place your gift inside, twist the bag at the top, find a ribbon and you’re set.

 Much like you will most likely be when visiting the in-laws, Christmas spirit will be in the bag.